Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

 - `effect()`: **optional**.
 A function that calculates and returns the current values of any bonuses inherent to the main currency.
 Can return a value or an object containing multiple values. *You will also have to implement the effect where it is applied.*

-- `effectDescription`: **optional**.
+- `effectDescription()`: **optional**.
 A function that returns a description of this effect.
 If the text stays constant, it can just be a string.

 - `layerShown()`: **optional**.
 A function returning a boolean which determines if this layer's node should be visible on the tree.
+(If the value stays constant, it can just be a boolean.)
 It can also return "ghost", which will hide the layer, but its node will still take up space in the tree.
 Defaults to true.

 - `hotkeys`: **optional**.
 An array containing information on any hotkeys associated with this layer: